giomalv/Pokedex/readme.md

 ## Issues
 - [ ] Grabbing API data blocks program processing
-- [ ] API data not being cached, is a requirement of PokeAPI
+- [X] Local caching of API data and images
 - [ ] ... and many more

 ## Features